 A new entrant will FAIL a safety audit if found in violation of any of the 16 safety regulations reviewed during the audit.

 New entrants must demonstrate compliance with the following:

 - Hours of service regulations

 - Vehicle maintenance and inspection

 - Accident records

 - IFTA reporting

 Specifically if a company is operating BEFORE implementing a drug and alcohol compliance program, the company will fail the audit.
 The FMCSA will require a Corrective Action Plan (CAP) to be submitted in order to be retain operating authority.

 If the DOT safety audit requirements seem overwhelming or you are operating without a drug and alcohol program in place we can help.
 If you need assistance before your audit or need help with the upload we can help.
-If you have failed your safety audit due to non-compliance, the Transportation Advisor will prepare your Corrective Action Plan (CAP).
+If you have failed your safety audit due to non-compliance, the Transportation Advisor a DISA company will prepare your Corrective Action Plan (CAP).

 Our FMCSA compliance program is designed to help new entrants quickly and cost-effectively meet the drug and alcohol testing requirements.
 Our DQF Service and IFTA Quarterly Reporting Program are also available.
 Add in our BOC-3 filing service and it's one stop compliance shopping!